contao/docs/docs/dev/getting-started/starting-development.md

 | `web/`          | Public entry points; contains symlinks to other public ressources.          |
 | `composer.json` | `composer.json` of your project defining your dependencies and autoloading. |

-When customizing your web application, the follwing files and folders will usually be of interest.
+When customizing your web application, the following files and folders will usually be of interest.
 Some of those will need to be created manually:

 | File/Directory  | Explanation                                                                    |